CGIAR Research program on Livestock

 The current suppliers of these foods are mostly millions of smallholder farmers, pastoralists and agro-pastoralists, together with the value chain actors who trade, process and deliver products to consumers.
 The program will provide research-based solutions to drive their transition to sustainable, resilient livelihoods and to productive small-scale enterprises that will help feed future generations.
 This will open up new business and income-earning opportunities in auxiliary services and sub-sectors.
 It will also improve local and global food and nutritional security and reduce poverty among poor households who keep livestock or contribute to livestock commodity systems, and enhance the environmental benefits these evolving smallholder-based systems can offer.

-Why research on livestock in developing countries?
+Why research on livestock in low-income countries?

 Shamsa Kosar, a beneficiary of Takaful insurance in Wajir Credit: Riccardo Gangali

 By 2050 milk consumption is likely to triple in east Africa, while the consumption of monogastric foods (pork and poultry meat and eggs) will increase at least four-fold depending on sub-region (Herrero et al. 2014).
-To date, the limited growth response of livestock production in developing countries is mainly due to the increasing numbers of animals reared by small-scale producers rather than improvements in productivity.
+To date, the limited growth response of livestock production in low-income countries is mainly due to the increasing numbers of animals reared by small-scale producers rather than improvements in productivity.
 This trend is not sustainable because of the pressure it places on natural resources.

 Strengthening capacity of Ugandan veterinarians: